Jacobi-type algorithms for homogeneous polynomial optimization on Stiefel manifolds with applications to tensor approximations: Introduction

 \subsection{Problem formulation}

-Let $\tens{B}^{(q)}\in\CC^{n\times n\times\cdots\times n}$ be an $2\gamma$-th order complex tensor with $1\leq q\leq r$ and $\gamma\geq 1$.
-In this paper, we mainly consider two important classes of homogeneous polynomial optimization problems with orthogonality constraints, which can be written as the \emph{homogeneous polynomial optimization} on a Stiefel manifold (HPOSM)
+This paper mainly considers two important classes of homogeneous polynomial optimization problems with orthogonality constraints.
+The first class can be written as the \emph{homogeneous polynomial optimization on a Stiefel manifold} (HPOSM):